Sharukhhh/Data-Structures-/README.md

 # Linked-list-operations
-This folder contains some linked list operations that I have done.
+This folder contains some Singly linked list operations that I have done.
 Will update more in coming days.